MENU

 SouthWestFunctionalMedicine.com

-Across the board, sleep disorders are one of the top complaints healthcare professionals hear from patients.
+Across the board, sleep challenges are one of the top complaints healthcare professionals hear from patients.

-When seeking natural methods that can improve sleep quality, frustrated patients commonly report difficulty falling asleep or staying asleep.
-Sleep disorders often result from a disordered circadian rhythm, but sleep aid medications can come with a host of undesirable side effect.
-So finding new, natural ways to recalibrate this important system and achieve sound sleep is a top priority.
+When seeking methods that can improve sleep quality, frustrated patients commonly report difficulty falling asleep or staying asleep.
+Sleep disruption often result from an interrupted circadian rhythm.
+Patients are often looking for ways to re-calibrate this important system and achieve sound sleep.

 Circadian rhythm basically refers to the body’s internal clock that’s responsible for keeping us alert during the day and sleepy at night.
 This is ancient physiology at its finest, the predictable pattern of cycling between the energy levels as needed during each day hardwired into our biology.
 The interaction between melatonin and cortisol levels, where melatonin is dominant during our night hours and cortisol is dominant during the daytime, drives the circadian rhythm.

-When the circadian rhythm’s “sleep-wake” system is off balance and the result is another poor night’s sleep, people are often tempted to opt for prescription pharmaceuticals that will swiftly bring about sound sleep.
-These drugs, such as benzodiazepines like Ativan or hypnotics like Ambien, are sedatives that rapidly impact the brain’s GABA receptors to induce sleep.
-The problem with addressing sleep disorders with these types of drugs is their addictive properties.
-Other serious side effects, including throwing other neurotransmitters out of balance, can also pose problems.
+When the circadian rhythm’s “sleep-wake” system is off balance and the result is another poor night’s sleep, people are often tempted to opt for approaches that will swiftly bring about sound sleep.
+Yet some approaches impact the brain’s GABA receptors to induce sleep and the problem with these approaches is that they can become habitual.
+Some may also throw other neurotransmitters out of balance, which can also pose problems.

 Lifestyle habits may be interfering with getting a good night’s sleep without us realizing it.
 By making some adjustments and tweaks in our sleeping environment it’s possible to improve sleep quality and assist our circadian rhythms.
 Common culprits of sleep disruption include: